Banco Sabadell

 Banco de Sabadell, S.A.
-(Banc Sabadell) is a Spanish multinational financial services company headquartered in Alicante and Barcelona, Spain.
+(Banc Sabadell) is a Spanish multinational financial services company headquartered in Sabadell, Catalonia.
 It is the 4th-largest Spanish banking group.
 It includes several banks, brands, subsidiaries and associated banks.
 It is a universal bank and specialises in serving small and medium enterprises (SMEs) and the affluent with a bias towards international trade.

 As of March 2022, the total assets of Banco Sabadell Group amounted to €253,256 billion.
 It has a network of 1,594 branches, 18,985 employees and 12.1 million customers.

 Since 2001, it is floated on the Bolsa de Madrid and is part of the IBEX 35.

+Banco Sabadell has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.

 Strategic plan

 In February 2014, Banco Sabadell started its 2014–2016 business plan, Triple, that aims to leverage its new size and margin-generating capability.
 The main goal of the 2014–2016 Triple Plan is profitability.
 Key themes of the new plan are transformation (transformation of the business, transformation of the production process and transformation of the balance sheet) and internationalization (laying the foundations for becoming more international in terms of structure and resources and entering new markets).